ESA’s Gaia Satellite Captures The Universe’s Fingerprint In Rotation Of The Large Magellanic Cloud

 The footage was released as part of the second wave of data collected by the Gaia satellite over the last five years.
 This second slew of information, which also includes the recently-released Gaia star catalog, was gathered for the purpose of widening our understanding of the galaxies closest to the Milky Way.

-The end goal is to study how our own galaxy evolved, by comparing it to the behavior of other galaxies.
+The end goal is to study how our own galaxy evolved by comparing it to the behavior of other galaxies.

-Lying just 163,000 light-years from Earth, the LMC is one of the closest satellite dwarf galaxies of the Milky way, notes Space.com.
+Sitting just 163,000 light-years from Earth, the LMC is one of the closest satellite dwarf galaxies of the Milky Way, notes Space.com.
 The dwarf galaxy is also a hot spot for star birth.
 Its proximity to Earth and its fortuitous location near the Milky Way, in an area that’s clear of galactic dust and uncrowded by stars, makes it an ideal observational point in the study of new star formation.

 The LMC lies less than a tenth of the distance to the Andromeda Galaxy, the nearest major galaxy to the Milky Way.
 This makes it close enough to study in detail, especially considering that the LMC is situated almost face to face with our planet.

-The rotation of the LMC has also been observed by NASA in 2014, when the Hubble Space Telescope revealed that it takes 250 million years for the satellite dwarf galaxy to complete a full rotation.
+The rotation of the LMC was also observed by NASA in 2014 when the Hubble Space Telescope revealed that it takes 250 million years for the satellite dwarf galaxy to complete a full rotation.